ArtezGDA/MappingTheCity-Data/StolenArtWorks/Netherlands/README.md

 # STOLEN ARTWORKS
-Lydienne Albertoe and Esmee Ellson.
+Lydienne Albertoe, Esmee Ellson and Angela ten Hag.

 ## Data collection of stolen artworks in the Netherlands.